 Mike Tyron, at our morning organizational meeting, requested that I stay at the First Aid station all day acting as his connection with the outside world.
 Noah and Shirley were assigned to the mobile medical teams.

-If runners need assistance at any part on the course between our station and the next closest first aid stations either up or down the course, a two-man medical team runs to their aid.
+If runners need assistance at any part of the course between our station and the next closest first aid stations either up or down the course, a two-man medical team runs to their aid.
 A ham radio operator goes with them in case they need to request an ambulance or additional help.

 Noah is a young man, I guesstimate to be around 20 years old.
 He was bursting with energy and enthusiasm.
 It’s completely understandable because he’s participating in a world-class amateur radio event.

 As the anxiety ballooned after the blasts, Noah became restless.
-Not only was he concerned about a friend at the finish line, he wanted to also ratchet up his participation as a radio operator.
+Not only was he concerned about a friend at the finish line, but he wanted to also ratchet up his participation as a radio operator.

 Twice I had to remind him of the structure of the communications team.
 It was important for Noah to realize that the leaders at net control knew more than we did about what was going on.
 They were counting on us to remain on location at our station.
-We were known assets at a given location, and if we were to be re-deployed farther down the course to help, net control would make that call, not us
+We represented known assets at a given location, and if we were to be re-deployed farther down the course to help, net control would make that call, not us

 Noah got his wish.
-Within 90 minutes, he was told to move down the course to First Aid Station 13 that was set up just west of the Newton, MA City Hall.
+Within 90 minutes, he was told to move down the course to First Aid Station 13 which was set up just west of the Newton, MA City Hall.
 Within a short time, the race organizers moved many of the runners to the city hall building.
 This got them out of the weather and into a covered building with plenty of chairs and real toilets.

-Buses were arriving bringing runners from other locations to the Newton City Hall.
-Noah was stationed at the City Hall building and was finally released about 6:45 p.m.
+Buses were arriving bringing runners from other locations to Newton City Hall.
+Noah was stationed at the City Hall building and was finally released at about 6:45 p.m.
 He did a magnificent job all day, and there’s no doubt it will be a day he never forgets.